dan-blanco/C229-Finance/README.md

 - When interest rates are low, people are encouraged to find returns in other markets (equities), spend their money, and borrow.
 The increase spending increases inflation.
 - Increase interest rate increases demand for currency abroad, reducing inflationary pressure.

+**What are TIPS?**
+- Inflation Adjusted Bonds, based on the CPI and usually adjusted twice per anum.

 - Examples of Central Banks
   - Bank of England